 The two cities are known to ignite a spectrum of emotions from frustration to euphoria.
 They are emotional and creative playgrounds for us to think and express ourselves without restrictions.
 The cities pave their own path with little regard to traditional norms, resulting in redefined standards.
 Berlin and Los Angeles continue to be the backdrops for creatives and innovators to revolutionize the arts, sciences, and technology industries.

 50 years of history

-2017 Los Angeles and Berlin are celebrating their 50th anniversary as sister cities.
+In 2017, Los Angeles and Berlin celebrated their 50th anniversary as sister cities.

 Their stories first collided in the early 1920s and 1930s, when 800 members of the creative community fled to Los Angeles due to the Nazis.
 In the beginning, Berliners called the city “Weimar at Pacific” or “Living hell”.
 Directors like Billy Wilder bloomed at the time, while others like Fritz Lang fought for creative freedom with his cinematic style.
 Eventually, Lang compromised and traded in his monocle for cowboy boots and glasses.

 During the 90s, more Berliners were drawn to LA: Udo Kier - the hero of Warhol, as well as Wim Wenders who has now been in LA for years.

 Regarded as two of the best cities for creatives, Los Angeles and Berlin have garnered a flourishing creative community in the arts, tech, and film industries over the years.
 Musicians, artists and start-up founders look to the cities to start fresh and begin their creative careers.
 The cities are made for transformation, which is why they have been closely associated for 50 years as 'Sister Cities'.

 Mission 'people to people'